-I find boys’ bedrooms so hard to design and I probably spend the most time trying to come up with ideas for my Son’s bedroom than any other room in the house.
+I find designing boy’s bedrooms extremely difficult and probably spend more time trying to come up with ideas for my Son’s bedroom than any other room in the house.
 I can put together a scheme for my bedroom or my daughter’s quicker than my husband says yes to an Indian takeaway for tea (not sure what that says about my cooking?), but my Son’s bedroom often leaves me scratching my head for ideas.

-In our last house, I created a jungle theme for my Son which centred around green and mustard tones.
+In our last house, I created a jungle theme for my Son which centered around green and mustard tones.
 I loved this room and wrote a blog post about how I created it here.

-Why is that do you think?
-Is there a real lack of inspiration for boys’ bedrooms on Pinterest?
-Are we still stuck on the fact that we should use blue and yellows for a boys’ bedroom and pink for a girl?
+Why are boy’s bedrooms so hard to decorate?
+Is there a real lack of inspiration for boy’s bedrooms on Pinterest?
+Are we still stuck on the fact that we should use blue and yellow for a boy’s bedroom and pink for a girl?

-I think for me it’s because boys’ bedrooms always seem to centre around a theme, i.e., dinosaurs or football and my son has no real interest in either!
+I think for me it’s because a boy’s bedroom always seems to center around a theme, i.e., dinosaurs or football, and my son has no real interest in either!
 But mainly because I know what I want décor wise in my bedroom and my daughter has inherited my love of all things interior design, whereas my Son just shrugs his shoulder and goes, it’s a room Mum?!?

-I have always loved Terrazzo design and loved how this wallpaper had incorporated a geometric pattern.
-It is perfect for a boys’ bedroom, so I decided to hand paint this design onto the wall myself.
+I have always loved Terrazzo design and loved how this wallpaper incorporated a geometric pattern.
+It is perfect for a boy’s bedroom, so I decided to hand-paint this design onto the wall myself.

-I knew the Dulux Brave Ground Earth Palette had very similar colours so decided to use Midnight Garden, Mysterious Teal, Tranquil Dawn, Tissue Paper and Brave Ground from this palette.
+I knew the Dulux Brave Ground Earth Palette had very similar colors so decided to use Midnight Garden, Mysterious Teal, Tranquil Dawn, Tissue Paper, and Brave Ground from this palette.
 Finally, I added Dulux Treasure Chest to add a bit of contrast to the pattern.

 Finally, I painted the rest of the wall in Tranquil Dawn and Mysterious Teal and took the frog tape off.
 Simples!